 At the prestructural level of understanding, the task is inappropriately attacked, and the student has missed the point or needs help to start.
 The next two levels, unistructural and multistructural are associated with bringing in information (surface understanding).
 At the unistructural level, one aspect of the task is picked up, and student understanding is disconnected and limited.
 The jump to the multistructural level is quantitative.
 At the multistuctural level, several aspects of the task are known but their relationships to each other and the whole are missed.
+The progression to relational and extended abstract outcomes is qualitative.
 HookED uses a unique classroom based approach to SOLO Taxonomy. ” …very interesting and a new direction for SOLO as far as I know.
 What am I learning?
 1. HookED Handouts.
 Hook_Feedupbackforward_Lats2012.
 Going SOLO: An introduction to the taxonomy everyone’s talking about.
 This article originally appeared in Innovate My School's September 2012 digital magazine.

 The Structure of Observed Learning Outcome (SOLO) taxonomy aims to show pupils how to develop sophisticated responses to questions by getting them to examine their thought-process as their understanding of a topic improves.
 I began using SOLO in 2011, and it is now integral to my teaching.
 SOLO defines five stages of understanding for any topic: prestructural, unistructural, multistructural, relational and extended abstract.
 The first three involve gathering relevant information.
 The other two are about using that information: linking facts and findings, questioning existing ideas about the topic, and forming new theories.